 Air Travel

-Ideally, research with your browser in incognito mode, as cookies will show booking sites how keen you are to make a particular trip, which may affect the price quoted.
-That goes for all online travel agents (OTAs), not just airlines.
+Ideally, research in your browser's incognito mode, as cookies can signal to booking sites how interested you are in a particular trip, which may affect the price quoted.
+That applies to all online travel agents (OTAS), not just airlines.
 If you find a good deal, book it there and then, as prices change constantly:

-- The best fares generally go first, so planning is essential for (air) transportation.
+- The best fares usually go first, so planning is essential for air transportation.

-- The same applies to air points/miles, as only a few seats are available on any flight.
+- The same applies to air points or miles, as only a limited number of seats are available on each flight.

 Vehicle Rental (including Relocations)

-Speaking of vehicles, If you plan to hire a car at your destination, it also pays to shop around.
-We often use aggregator websites that allow us to search across multiple car rental companies at once.
+Speaking of vehicles, if you plan to hire a car at your destination, it's also a good idea to shop around.
+We often use aggregator websites that let us search across multiple car rental companies at once.

 Hitchhiking